cali-li/Fun-With-Projects/README.md

 Given two strings, determine if they share a common substring.
 A substring may be as small as one character.

 For example, the words "a", "and", "art" share the common substring a.
 The words "be" and "cat" do not share a substring.

+## Sherlock and Anagrams
+Two strings are anagrams of each other if the letters of one string can be rearranged to form the other string.
+Given a string, find the number of pairs of substrings of the string that are anagrams of each other.

+For example s = mom, the list of all anagrammatic pairs is [m,m],[mo,om] at positions [[0],[2]],[[0,1],[1,2]] respectively.